Which Essential Oils Work Well In Soap Making

 It is no surprise to know that identifying which essential oil blends stick well in soap, particularly cold process soap, is a topic that I get asked about every week without fail.
 I think virtually every soap maker out there has experienced the disappointment of a batch that smells of nothing after a 4 to 6 week cure time.

-Top notes alone are short lived and will fade fast in your soap.
-Blend with mid and base notes but do not use them alone.
+Top notes on their own are short lived and will fade quickly in soap.
+They are best blended with mid and base notes rather than used on their own.

-Mid notes can work well alone on the whole, and even better when blended with a base note.
+Mid notes often work well by themselves and even better when they are blended with a base note.

 TOP NOTES